 The Current Policy Approach

 Germany’s commitment to multilateralism and a rules-based order strongly shapes its approach to international technology policy.
-The new Ampel government has made strengthened multilateralism and support for global, open, and secure digital connectivity a centerpiece of its foreign policy.
+The Ampel government has made strengthened multilateralism and support for global, open, and secure digital connectivity a centerpiece of its foreign policy.

 Consistent with this outlook, Germany is a key player in the construction of a multilateral architecture for technology cooperation.
-Following the UN High-Level Panel on Digital Cooperation, Germany, with the United Arab Emirates, championed proposals for a framework for global digital cooperation that included a reformed Internet Governance Forum (IGF).
+Following the UN High-Level Panel on Digital Cooperation, Germany, with the United Arab Emirates, championed proposals for a framework for global digital cooperation that include a reformed Internet Governance Forum (IGF).
 Germany convened the IGF in 2019 and is considering hosting the 2025 gathering.
 Germany is also advancing the establishment of a normative order in cyberspace.
 It is a supporter of the Paris Call for Trust and Security in Cyberspace and is engaged in the Organization for Security and Co-operation in Europe, the Council of Europe’s work on artificial intelligence (CAHAI) and data protection (Convention 108+), and the UN OEWG on ICT in the context of international security.

 At the same time, Germany is struggling to leverage its participation in smaller and more informal groups to develop a forward-looking technology agenda with like-minded states.
 Germany’s 2017 G20 presidency demonstrated the country’s ability to anchor technology as a core issue, including by hosting the G20’s first-ever digital ministers’ meeting.
 However, the government’s prism on digital issues remains primarily commercial.
 During its current G7 presidency, Berlin boosted its rhetoric on challenges such as internet fragmentation and digital authoritarianism.
 In substance, however, Germany chose not to make digital issues a strategic policy priority.

 Germany is, however, actively drawing on its extensive diplomatic network and development apparatus to engage with the Global South on digital issues.
 It has recently revived regular digital dialogue with key countries, such as Brazil, Japan, and India, to prepare joint research and development projects, discuss cyber issues, and coordinate work in multilateral settings.
-The bilateral format has proved useful, and Berlin is negotiating similar digital dialogues with South Korea, Indonesia, and Argentina.
+The bilateral format has proven useful, and Berlin is negotiating similar digital dialogues with South Korea, Indonesia, and Argentina.
 Germany has also recognized Africa’s strategic importance in the digital sphere.
 Since 2015, it has channeled €164 million into digital projects through its “Digital Africa” initiative and initiated more than 200 public-private partnerships in the African technology sector.
 The digital and foreign ministries are scoping institutionalized digital dialogue with multistakeholder participation from the private sector, civil society, and subnational governments in the African Union, Kenya, South Africa, and Ghana.
 Intensified digital cooperation with Egypt is under consideration.

-But as the strategic stakes rise, Germany’s leverage to shape global digital connectivity increasingly depends on realizing synergies with EU efforts.
+But as the strategic stakes rise, Germany’s leverage to shape global digital governance increasingly depends on realizing synergies with EU efforts.
 Germany’s technology diplomacy is, in fact, embedded in a larger turn toward a distinctly (geo-)strategic outlook on technology policy at the EU level.
 The bloc’s Digital Compass for 2030 affirms that technology is a factor in “global influence,” and Brussels emphasizes, more than the German policy discourse does, the link between digital sovereignty and European values.